mcorning/prototyping/Specification.md

 For example, a Visitor MAY enter a Room, but first, the Room MUST be open physically.

 On the other hand, there can be no restrictions on processing a virus exposure alert.
-To alert past occupants, a Room MAY be closed.
+To alert past occupants, MUST be online, but a Room MAY be closed.

 ### Visitor Conditions